brona-ruzicka/simple-http-file-saver/README.md

 text=Not_a_json
 ```

-the webserver will create all the necesarry directories and the following file
+the webserver will create all the necesarry directories and this file

 ```
 /home/example.user/example/a/specific/file.json